Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

 \;

-Where $b$ is some empirically derived constant describing the average performance.
+where $b$ is some empirically derived constant describing the average performance.
 Human performance and error can thus both be described on the same scale of signal-to-noise ratio (SNR).
-Note that this is a different scale then the task outcome scale.
-It describes the ratio of the distance between means and standard deviation of the goal.
-Since performance is a logarithmic function of the SNR, while the amount of Bayesian surprise in a task is a squared function of SNR, users will run out of capacity to process Bayesian surprise as the SNR increases.
-The user's capacity to process Bayesian surprise can be measured, in real time, by calculating the average reduction in KL Divergence per unit of SNR.
-This capacity equates the amount of cognitive load and/or sensorimotor load induced by a task because it describes the amount of Bayesian surprise processed by the brain.
+Note that this is a different scale than the task outcome scale.
+It describes the ratio of the error between means and the standard deviation of the goal, i.e., the normalized error on the task outcome scale.
+Since performance is a logarithmic function of the SNR, while the amount of Bayesian surprise in a task is a squared function of SNR, users will run out of capacity to process Bayesian surprise as the error SNR increases.
+The user's capacity to process Bayesian surprise can be measured, in real time, by calculating the average reduction in KL Divergence per unit of base SNR.
+This capacity corresponds to the amount of cognitive load and/or sensorimotor load induced by a task because it describes the relative amount of Bayesian surprise processed by the brain: the information gained.
 As per Shannon-Hartley's theorem \cite{shannon_mathematical_1948}, optimal performance is defined by the slope or average capacity of the logarithmic function on the SNR scale.
-Note that we can also express the SNR scale in bits if we take its binary logarithm, in which case capacity becomes a linear function of log SNR.
+Note that we can express the SNR scale in bits if we take its binary logarithm, in which case capacity becomes a linear function of binary log SNR.

 \item \emph{Error}.
-Human error equals the Bayesian surprise left unprocessed and is defined as the KL divergence ($b \cdot$ SNR squared) after remaining capacity ($b-b \cdot$ $log_2 (SNR+1)$) becomes zero.
-The $b$ are empirically determined constants.
-When capacity runs out error cannot be kept arbitrarily low: it starts following the KL divergence and increases with the square of the SNR.
-Error can thus be measured and predicted in bits in real time, using the same scale as capacity: that of SNR.
-Note that error can be modeled empirically by calculating the negative log probability of the errors per unit of SNR.
-Also note that the empirical error rate $b$ in \autoref{equation:KL_SNR} is expressed in bits of uncertainty rather than probability. \end{enumerate} \;
+Human error equals the residual Bayesian surprise and is defined as the KL divergence ($\beta \cdot$ SNR squared) after remaining capacity ($b-b \cdot$ $log_2 (\frac{S}{zN}+1)$) becomes zero.
+Here, both $\beta$ and $b$ represent empirically determined constants.
+When capacity runs out error cannot be kept arbitrarily low: it starts following an empirical KL divergence that increases with the square of the SNR.
+Error can thus be measured and predicted in bits in real time, using the same normalized error scale: that of SNR.
+Note that error can also be modeled empirically by calculating the negative log probability of the errors per unit of SNR.
+Also note that the empirical error rate $\beta$ in \autoref{equation:KL_SNR} in that case is expressed in bits. \end{enumerate} \; The ultimate purpose of any user interface design, then, is to allow the user to achieve Postulate 1 while avoiding Postulate 10.
+Together, our postulates give us a mathematical tool grounded in both physics and neuroscience that allows us to measure the capacity of the user as it relates to potential error, in real time.
+The easiest way to do this is to measure the mean distance to $\mu_g$ over some time window, dividing this by the standard deviation, and squaring the result.